MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/python-sdk-azure-install.md

 pip show azure # Output installed packages in requirements format.
 ```
 ## To Uninstall with pip
-You can uninstall all Azure libraries single line using the `azure` meta-package.
+You can uninstall all Azure libraries in a single line using the `azure` meta-package.
 ```bash
 pip uninstall azure
 ```